jonahkane/MVPMVCTechBlog/README.md

 ## Installation

 This is a fully deployed app on Heroku.
 No installation required.
+Simply visit the deployed app at https://vast-cliffs-35981.herokuapp.com/

 ## Usage